sg11/fccVoting/README.md

 #Splinter
 Created by sg11

 ###Splinter is an application intended to allow anyone to create and share polls as well as respond to polls already created.
-It was developed using the Clementine.js boilerplate, Angular, Node.js, MongoDB, and Express and includes GitHub authentication using Passport.
+It was developed using the Clementine.js boilerplate, Angular.js, Node.js, MongoDB, and Express and includes GitHub authentication using Passport.
 This app is a project for the Back End Certification on FreeCodeCamp.

 ##User Stories:
  1. As an authenticated user, I can keep my polls and come back later to access them.